Signs of Anxiety in Children by Age: What to Look For

 Childhood anxiety shifts expression as the brain develops.
 A preschooler may cling and cry while a tween rewrites homework obsessively—same underlying anxiety, completely different surface behavior.
 Up to 20% of children experience significant anxiety before adulthood, making it the most common childhood mental health challenge.
 Recognizing age-specific signs is the key to early, effective response.

 Anxiety is not one thing.
-It shifts and shape-shifts as your child grows, showing up differently at four than it does at eight or eleven.
-A preschooler who clings to your leg at daycare drop-off and a fifth-grader who rewrites their homework three times may both be experiencing anxiety—but the surface behaviors look nothing alike.
+It changes shape as your child grows, looking completely different at four than it does at eight or eleven.
+A preschooler who clings to your leg at daycare and a fifth-grader who rewrites their homework three times are both dealing with anxiety—but you would never guess it from the outside.

-Understanding what anxiety looks like at your child's specific developmental stage is the first step toward helping them.
-Research by Bitsko and colleagues estimates that up to 20% of children will experience clinically significant anxiety before reaching adulthood, making it the most common mental health challenge in childhood (Bitsko et al., 2018, Journal of Developmental & Behavioral Pediatrics, DOI: 10.1097/dbp.0000000000000571).
+Knowing what anxiety looks like at your child's age is the first step toward helping.
+Research estimates that up to 20% of children will deal with significant anxiety before they reach adulthood, making it the most common mental health challenge in childhood (Bitsko et al., 2018, Journal of Developmental & Behavioral Pediatrics, DOI: 10.1097/dbp.0000000000000571).

 The good news?
 When you know what to look for, you can respond early.
 And early response makes an enormous difference.